Kamyarb/StoreSales_TimeseriesForecasting/README.md

 ![image](https://user-images.githubusercontent.com/100142624/182035283-98520bb7-6a40-4bfa-bd98-217db8d9fd5a.png)

-score in RandomForestRegressor: 0.94 submitted and ranked in top80%
+score in RandomForestRegressor: 0.5 submitted and ranked in top 10%